Kodaira-type Vanishings via Non-abelian Hodge Theory: Proofs of main theorems

 \section{Proofs of main theorems}

-Although the proof of Theorem \ref{T:twistor vanishing} is essentially identical to Saito's proof of Saito-Kodaira vanishing, we decide to give it a more geometric and functorial treatment and hopefully provide a clearer picture.
-Later, we will find that it is also helpful to proof the relative version.
+Although the proof of Theorem \ref{T:twistor vanishing} is mainly motivated from Saito's proof of Saito-Kodaira vanishing, we give it a more geometric and functorial treatment and hopefully provide a clearer picture.
+Later, we will find that it is also helpful to prove the relative version.